 How To Make Vanilla Bean Sugar

 This spice mix will take just minutes.
-You will find this sugar just makes everything taste better.
+You will find that this sugar just makes everything taste better.

 Prep: Lay the fresh vanilla pod flat on the cutting board.
 Using a sharp knife, make a lengthwise cut to split the vanilla bean in half.
 With a spoon, scrape out the tiny vanilla seeds inside the bean.
 Keep the vanilla bean pod.